aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 In this project, there is only one Docker container that contains all of the 3D reconstruction tools for Gaussian Splatting.
 This container has a `Dockerfile`, `main.py`, and helper script files and open source libraries under the `source/container` directory.
 The main script processes each request from the SageMaker or Batch Training Job using ECS invoke message and saves the result to S3 upon successful completion.

+For debugging purposes, the container can be deployed locally using [this](source/container/LOCAL_DEBUG_README.md) document.

 Current features and open source libraries include: